elmehdibelfkih/social-network/docs/api.md

 ```

 > - Note⚠️: The status key includes the state of the follower/following relationship between the current user and the user that owns the profile.
-> - Note⚠️: If the user already follows the owner of the profile.
-The status key must be 'unfollow'.

 ---